blogtutor/code-snippets/htaccess.md

 # Miscellany

+## Don't redirect for Let's Encrypt cert setup or renewal
-## add this line to a rewrite condition if wanting to NOT redirect for let's encrypt cert setup/renewal
+_Add this line to a rewrite condition if wanting to NOT redirect for let's encrypt cert setup/renewal_
 ```
 RewriteCond %{REQUEST_URI} !^/.well-known/
 ```

-## Fix Pinterest Code Glitch. #_a5y_p=XXX being converted to %23_a5y_p=XXX which is causing 404s in Pinterest browser
+## Fix Pinterest Code Glitch.
+_#_a5y_p=XXX being converted to %23_a5y_p=XXX which is causing 404s in Pinterest browser._
 ```
 RewriteEngine on
 RewriteRule ^(.*)\x23_a5y_p= https://domain.com/$1 [L,R=302,NE,NC]